-In other words, wine-making is a very competitive business.
+In other words, wine-making is a tough business.

-I had chosen these wineries based on their breadth of bubblies and their proximity, but another characteristic they shared was that they are well established businesses:
+I had chosen these wineries based on their breadth of bubblies and their proximity, but another characteristic they shared was that they are mature and successful businesses:

 – Korbel is the 12th largest wine producer in the US, shipping 1.2 million cases a year.
-They have some prize-winning wines and White House prestige, yet they also offer affordable bubblies that are quite drinkable.
+They have some prize-winning wines and White House prestige.
+However, they also offer affordable bubblies that are quite drinkable.

-– Jordan Vineyards, the family business from which J Vineyards sprung, is 43 years old; it has won awards for its wine, and Wine Spectator recently named it American Winery of the Year.
+– Jordan Vineyards, the family business from which J Vineyards sprung, is 43 years old.
+It has won awards for its wine.
+Moreover, Wine Spectator recently named it American Winery of the Year.